stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/README.md

 ## 2. Tools used
- 1. Microsoft SQL Server - for data cleaning and preparation
+ 1. SQL (Microsoft SQL Server) - for data cleaning and preparation
  2. Python - for customer reviews sentiment analysis
  3. Power BI - for visualization and insights
  4. PowerPoint - for presentation of insights and recommendations